teisdbr/winlibrs-docs-test/data-elements.md

 ___

-Notes
+### Notes:

-`This data element is to be used to enter the month, day, year and hours when the incident occurred or started, or the beginning of the time period in which it occurred.
+* `This data element is to be used to enter the month, day, year and hours when the incident occurred or started, or the beginning of the time period in which it occurred.
 "Military" twenty-four (24) hour time is to be used.`
-`If the incident occurred on or between midnight and 0059, enter "00" for the hour; if on or between 0100 and 0159, enter "01" for the hour if on or between 2300 and 2359, enter "23" for the hour, etc.`
+* `If the incident occurred on or between midnight and 0059, enter "00" for the hour; if on or between 0100 and 0159, enter "01" for the hour if on or between 2300 and 2359, enter "23" for the hour, etc.`
-`If the incident occurred at exactly midnight, it is considered to have occurred at the beginning of the next day.
+* `If the incident occurred at exactly midnight, it is considered to have occurred at the beginning of the next day.
 Therefore "00" should be entered for the hour, along with the next day's date.`
-`If the incident date is unknown, enter the date of the report with the indicator "R" = Report.
+* `If the incident date is unknown, enter the date of the report with the indicator "R" = Report.
 Otherwise leave the report column nine (9) blank.`
-`If the incident hour is unknown, leave the hour blank.`
+* `If the incident hour is unknown, leave the hour blank.`
+* `When LIBRS requires a Blank (G), it must be a Blank (G), NOT A ZERO.`

 <br>